videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-01-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/ColorSharpNet.jpg">

-Next the neural network architecture itself for which GridNet network was chosen as the basis.
+Next the neural network architecture itself for which modified GridNet network was chosen as the basis.

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/GridNet.jpg">

 ### Training
 * Loss function for predicting both color- and sharpness-difference maps was the sum of squared differences between the predicted and groundtruth values, weighted by the disparity-map confidence and L2-regularization
 * The neural-network training took place over **100** epochs
+* Adam as an optimization method

+$$L_{2}$$

 ### Results
 Test dataset contains 23 stereoscopic-video sequences with a resolution of 1024&#x202F;×&#x202F;436.
 Artificial distortions were added for each sequence based on the